tradingview-pine-seeds/docs/repo.md

     ![GitHub access scopes](/images/github_access_scopes.png)

-3. Go to _Settings → Secrets → Actions_ of your forked repository.
+3. Go to _Settings (settings of forked repository not your account) → Secrets and variables → Actions_.
 4. Click __New repository secret__, specify `ACTION_TOKEN` in the _Name_ field, and paste created __Personal access token__ into the _Secret_ field.
 Select _Add secret_.

     ![Adding GitHub action secret](/images/github_new_action_secret.png)